main

 To update the DMS version running on your machine use the Update DMS to Latest Version

-You can view running ensembles(deployments) on your machine by selecting option 2 Manage Ensembles
+You can view running ensembles(deployments) on your machine by selecting option to Manage Ensembles

 With the right capabilities, you can run an ensemble with the Deploy an Ensemble

 option.
-Capabilities are granted by an organisation admin.
+Capabilities are granted by an organisation's 'worker'.
 In the future, you will be able to have the option to run an ensemble locally on your node.

 The Manage Ensemble Templates